justinrgarrard/USEduData/README.md

 * The column 'ENROLL' represents the U.S. Census Bureau data value (financial data), while the column 'GRADES_ALL' represents the NCES data value (demographic data).
 Though the two organizations correspond on this matter, these values (which are ostensibly the same) do vary.
-Documentation chalks this up to differences in membership (i.e. what is and is not a fourth grade student).
+Their documentation chalks this up to differences in membership (i.e. what is and is not a fourth grade student).

 * The current version of this data is concerned with state-level patterns.
 It is the author's hope that future